 - The control good and the racquet feels natural to hold and swing.

 - The only disadvantage is that it’s more brittle – the lightweight frame takes its toll.

 With HEAD Graphene Touch Speed Squash Racquet, you can feel the lightness of the racquet just by holding it for the first time.
-This racquet offers the combination of power and speed.
+This racquet offers a combination of power and speed.
 Its body shape makes the racquet extremely aerodynamic and maneuverable so that you can retrieve balls close to the wall easier than ever before.
-This racquet us perfect for those looking for a bit more control might well favour the 16/17 stringing option.
+This racquet is perfect for those looking for a bit more control might well favor the 16/17 stringing option.
 It features additional stiffness provided by HEAD’s Amplified Fibre Technology (AFP).
 It is extremely fast and powerful and guarantees exceptional touch and a solid feel during the most powerful strokes.